yairkrn/brainiac/README.md

     ```

-The `virtualbrain` package also provides the following functions, which also server as cli commands:
+The `virtualbrain` package also provides the following functions, which also serve as cli commands:

 ```sh
 python -m virtualbrain --help